 Here’s what you need to do: Every time you spend your money write down what you spent it on and how much you spent.
 Once you do this for a month it’s time to look back and see where your money is really going.

 P.S – I really recommend reading You Are a BadAss at Making Money.
 This book is pretty life changing.

-2. Determine what you really NEED and cut our all the “what you wants”.
+Then determine what you really NEED and cut out all the “what you wants”

-It’s time to start cooking for yourself and prepping meals to save you a few extra bucks.
-In your twenties you will find that a crock pot is your best friend.
-A crock pot meal can easily last a week!
-Think of all that money you save.
-You could feel rich!
+It’s time to start cooking for yourself and prepping meals to help save you a few extra bucks.
+In your 20s you will find that a crock pot is your best friend.
+A crock pot meal can easily last a week which can also save you money!
+This will leave you feeling rich!

-Instead of dropping your dimes in random spots and forgetting about them, save them!
-This is probably the easiest thing you can do and you will be surprised at how much it can add up to.
+Instead of dropping your dimes in random spots and forgetting about them, you should save them!
+This is probably the easiest thing you can do and you will be surprised at how much it can add up.
 I love doing this.

 Ex: Rent(R): 700$ WorkDaysBeforeDue(W): 21